We Need To Talk About Giancarlo Abrahan’s "Dagitab"

 EMOTIONAL, MENTAL, PSYCHOLOGICAL, FINANCIAL, WHAT-HAVE-YOU STATE UPON SEEING THE FILM:

 A lot of scenes made my heart literally heavy.
-I Googled and found out that it sometimes could also mean I was having an attack but did not realize it but I sure hope it wasn’t that.
+I Googled and found out that it sometimes could also mean I was having an attack without realizing it, but I sure hope it wasn’t the case.

 Anyway, such memorable scenes were the following: when Intersections was being narrated, Issey’s long draws of her cigarette, her husband Jimmy’s blank and empty stares, and that scene when they took a bath together and it felt more routine than romantic.